 These bindings do not release if you fall.
 The advantages of these are that they don’t release prematurely either (though release bindings adjusted properly usually don’t pre-release).
 These bindings are usually less expensive than release ski bindings.

 Non-release skiboard bindings also come in a composite construction.
 These are still adjustable, mounting with screws drilled directly into the skiboards, usually in an 8 hole configuration.
 They are not made to fit inserts but usually come with less expensive skiboards that don’t have inserts.
 These bindings are lighter, and much less expensive but won’t take the abuse that the metal bindings will.
 The price is significantly less however and they do allow some flex, though less than the higher performance release ski bindings.
-Examples of these are the Snowjam 75 and 90cm and Sporten Fun Carver 99.
-These do also adjust to a range of ski boots sizes.

 All ski resorts require leashes to be used, one per leg, for non-release bindings.
 This is so, in the event they get away from you, they won’t fly down the hill.

 Myth 1: Non-release bindings mounted in a 4 hole insert pattern allow for the best flex of skiboards.
 Ski-type release bindings inhibit flex, thus not allowing full performance.

 While this may be true regarding the composite non-release bindings (that inhibit flex somewhat), this is not true for the ski bindings manufactured by the major ski companies such as Elan, Atomic, Head/Tyrolia, Salomon or Rossignol, for example.
 These release bindings allow the full flex of the skiboards (or skis).
 Many years of research go into the design of these ski bindings in order to achieve this very purpose.
 This is true whether the bindings are adjustable or custom fitted.